- What is Opening Days?

 There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days "Passport to Salem" program on Saturday, August 23, where students will be expected to bring spending money for activities such admission to an event or eating out.
 The student meal plan starts at dinner on Thursday, August 21.

 For parents and family members, meals are not provided.
 There are two meals during Opening Days that require tickets for parents and family members: Opening Days Picnic on Thursday, August 21 and lunch on Friday, August 22.
-You may purchase tickets in advance (starting mid June 2014) online at willamette.edu/go/openingdays.
+Tickets can be purchased online in advance starting in mid-June.
 Tickets will also be available for purchase at Opening Days check-in, but you are encouraged to purchase in advance in order to take advantage of a lower price.

 Goudy Commons and Cat Cavern will be open for other meals, accepting cash or credit cards.[back to top]

 Enclosed in a summer 2014 parent mailing will be a magnet listing important University phone numbers.
 We encourage you to place the magnet on your refrigerator for easy access.
-In addition, all Willamette departments can be accessed through the University's website.[back to top]
+In addition, all administrative and academic departments can be visited on the Willamette website.[back to top]

 We have provided a list of books that have served as invaluable resources to parents and first-year college students across the nation.
 All of these books may be ordered from The Willamette Store with free shipping.